Royal Birkdale Golf Club Course Review - Golf Monthly

-Royal Birkdale Golf Club Course Review - The course that we regard as England's very finest links first hit The Open rota in 1954, since then it has hosted a further eight stagings of the championship
+The course that we regard as England's very finest links first hit The Open rota in 1954

 Royal Birkdale Golf Club Course Review